 Some vets are really great with money and good at being frugal and are able to pay everything off in ten years or less.
 I’ve interviewed a couple on my podcast.
 But after I graduated, I felt that I’d worked so hard for the last 8 years – really the totality of my life for the past 8 years had been about studying – so when I finally graduated and started working, I needed to enjoy life a little.
 Also, being a vet was nothing like any of the jobs I’d had before.
 It was harder and more stressful than anything I’d ever experienced.
 I needed to be able to go out for a nice dinner or a show or to go somewhere for a break every now and then just to balance out that stress.

-I’m also really concerned about the high rates of depression and burnout in this field.
+One other con of being a veterinarian is that I’m also really concerned about the high rates of depression and burnout in this field.
 I suffered from both, and attribute it to unrealistic expectations and just feeling really alone when I started.
 I felt like I must be the only new vet struggling the way I was.
 I think it was also not knowing what to look for in an employer – that’s what got me into trouble at my second job.
 Even though I had all this other professional experience, it didn’t help me from ending up in a terrible place.
 Vetmed is its own unique universe.
 It’s almost impossible to know what to watch out for when you’re just starting out.
 That’s why I decided I was going to strike out on my own to help future doctors avoid the mistakes I made.
 I want to see the field of vetmed brimming over with happy, empowered veterinarians who are in full control of their own lives and careers.

 Throw a big party and invite your family and all your friends.
 You’ll deserve the celebration, and after vet school starts, you’ll have few opportunities to spend quality time with your favorite people.
 After you graduate, throw another big party!